 As for which type of sugar you should use, that is entirely up to you.
 Different kinds of priming sugars may contribute different characteristics to your beer, including honey, however most sugar sold in your local homebrew shop (U.S.) labeled as “priming sugar” is corn sugar, which is said to be relatively flavor-neutral when used to prime.
 Table sugar, which is usually cane sugar in the U.S., can reportedly contribute apple cider type flavors/aroma to beer.

-Whatever sugar you end up choosing, add it to your bottling bucket, and remember to stir it in thoroughly with the beer.
-Unevenly distributed sugar in the bottling bucket leads to unevenly carbonated beer bottles which may lead to exploding bottles (bottle bombs).
+Whatever sugar you end up choosing, add it to two cups of water in a pan, boil for a few minutes, cool, pour it into your bottling bucket, and add your finished beer.
+Remember to stir it in thoroughly with the beer with a long spoon.
+Unevenly distributed sugar in the bottling bucket leads to unevenly carbonated beer bottles which may lead to exploding glass bottles (bottle bombs).

 Along with measuring the correct amount of priming sugar with a scale and thoroughly stirring that sugar into your bottling bucket, go the extra step and place your bottles in a closed box just in the off chance something went wrong in the bottling process and a bottle was over-primed or the beer hadn’t completely finished attenuating during primary fermentation.